-All lumber shall be manufactured in accordance with Product Standard 20-70 as published by the Department of Commerce, and shall be grade-marked by a grading agency or have an accompanying certificate from a grading agency.
+All lumber shall be manufactured per Product Standard 20-70 as published by the Department of Commerce and shall be grademarked by a grading agency or have an accompanying certificate from a grading agency.
 The grading agency shall be certified by the Board of Review of the American Lumber Standards Committee.